 But the number 1 reason for failing is………..

 Most people who sit a driving test are perfectly capable of driving a car, they do not fail the driving test because of their ability to get a vehicle from ‘A’ to ‘B’.

 The number 1 reason people fail the driving test is because they are not fully prepared to demonstrate the correct driving competencies to the testing officer.
-Usually this is associated with not having enough lessons.
-Our instructors almost always recommend an average of seven lessons per learner, before attempting to test.
+Usually this is associated with not having enough driving lessons.
+Our instructors almost always recommend an average of seven driving lessons per learner, before attempting to test.
 Book driving lessons here if you want to get your seven done before attempting your driving test.

 You can read our blog 'should I get driving lessons?' here.

 How can you pass the driving test first time?